-BTS' "Lights" Music Video's Simplicity Highlights BTS' Extraordinary Friendships
+BTS' "Lights" Video Highlights BTS' Friendships In The Sweetest Way

 Stop what you're doing right now.
 BTS' "Lights" music video is here and it's as dreamy as you'd expect it to be.
 After teasing the project well in advance of its release date, ARMYs are finally being treated to the visuals that accompany the group's latest Japanese tune.
 This marks BTS' first Japanese song with a full-blown music video in nearly four years and is intended to complement the Japanese versions of “Boy With Luv” and “IDOL" in the CD release.
 Oh yeah, the CD has multiple editions, too.